The Wealthy Thinker

 Cash Back vs Travel Rewards Credit Cards: Which One is Better For You?

-Cardholders can also get the most out of their rewards by using the Chase Ultimate Rewards portal, which has deals and savings on travel, shopping, and dining that only cardholders can get.
+Cardholders can get the most out of their rewards by using the Chase Ultimate Rewards portal, which has deals and savings on travel, shopping, and dining that only cardholders can get.
 You can also combine your points with points from other qualified Chase cards, making it easier to earn and use rewards.

-#3.
+#2.
 Citi ThankYou Rewards

 Citi’s ThankYou Rewards program lets users earn points when they use their Citi credit cards to buy things that qualify for rewards.